AnimeThemes/animethemes-api-docs/.github/CONTRIBUTING.md

 `git push origin --delete new-feature-branch`

-Pull upstream changes so that the fork release branch is even with upstream.
+Pull upstream changes so that the fork main branch is even with upstream.

-`git pull upstream release-branch`
+`git pull upstream main`

 Push upstream changes to the fork's remote if needed.